FScociety/soerensc-web-hugo/content/notes/0002_stigma_01/index.md

 summary: "Talking about my first experience as a on set vfx supervisor"
 ---

+{{< image src="media/BACKDROP.webp" scale="75" >}}

 ## Intro

-I am currently studying VFX in the second semester at Animationsinstitut Baden Württemberg here in Germany.
-About a month ago I finished a for me big VFX short for a short film produced by the uni.
-The shoot I did in the end, was a big blood simulation filling up a drawing room.
-I learned a lot during the process and wanted to share it in this post.
+I am currently studying VFX in the second semester at Animationsinstitut Baden Würrtemberg here in Germany.
+Till about two months' ago I was working for a student project produced by the uni.
+*A link will be added, when the movie is released.*
+For this project I did a big fluid simulation in post and was doing on set supervision.
+This post is going to cover my experience on set.

+## 3d scanning ( why I love lumaAI )

+From the beginning I knew it would be best to collect as many scans as possible.
+I collected 3d scans of every actor, the room, 2 assets.
+I used LumaAI for every scan.
+For this project it had some nice advantages:
+- Free ( compared to polycam )

+- really robust with no manual work needed.
+For some subject it works like magic compared realitycapture where i often had to help to manual add aligning points

+- everything can be done with your phone and the processing takes happen on their servers

+- Fast and easy to preview.
+It would often take only 20 minutes for the scan to be ready.
+I would also know if it worked and would be still on set to think about solutions.

+Seriously I **love** LumaAI and have no idea how they can be profitable, I think they aren't and are just burning through VC money

+**One Tip:** I would not recommend to use the app for capturing.
+From my experience you can just take a video with your phone and upload the file to the app.
+It still works really great but you can still upload the capture to other platforms if needed.

-## On set
+## old shit!

 I had the luck to be VFX sup on set to make sure everything would work out in post.
 It was my first time doing this kind of job in a real production enviroment.
 For help I had a vfx colleage from the second year who give me small introduction to the equipment: 360 degree camera, lens grid, color checker and a chroma ball.
 He also prepared a nice list of the important shots and what things to capture on set.
 This was really helpful.